dequadrellaro/dequadrellaro.github.io/index.md

 ## Publications

-- Lattices of _DNA_-Logics and Algebraic Semantics of Inquisitive Logic, MsC Thesis, University of Amsterdam, 2019.
+- Lattices of _DNA_-Logics and Algebraic Semantics of Inquisitive Logic, MSc Thesis, University of Amsterdam, 2019.

 - [“Epistemic Logic and the Problem of Epistemic Closure”](https://riviste.unimi.it/index.php/rifanalitica/article/view/11089), Rivista Italiana di Filosofia Analitica Junior, 7.2, 2016.